The Best Way to Organize Students Moving to University

 Before your parents leave - if they've been kind enough to accompany you - go and do a quick food shop to stock up on the basics you'll need over the next few days.

-We have curated student shopping lists in Members Resources which list the ingredients and staple products you'll need - download a copy now.
+We have curated exact packing lists in collections called Student Bundles which list the ingredients and staple products you'll need - download yours now.

 And finally, once you've settled into your new halls of residence or flat, and said goodbye to your family, grab a new friend or flat mate and go for a walk to explore your university campus.